L3MON4D3/LuaSnip/README.md

 - Snippet history (jump back into older snippets)

 # Drawbacks
-- Snippets that make use of the entire functionality of this plugin have to be defined in Lua.
+- Snippets that make use of the entire functionality of this plugin have to be defined in Lua (but 95% of snippets can be written in lsp-syntax).

 # Requirements
 Neovim >= 0.5 (extmarks)